Making a will online

 Over 50s life insurance

-If you buy Over 50s Fixed Life Insurance directly from Legal & General, welcome gifts include a will from Farewill and a £100 gift card.
-You can take advantage of this offer until 31st March 2020.
+If you buy Over 50s Fixed Life Insurance directly from Legal & General, welcome gifts include a will from Farewill – which allows you to make a will online, overseen by an in-house legal team – and a £95 gift card.
 Terms and conditions apply.